- Oct 1, 2025

 Value Chain: A strategic, high-level view of all activities that create value across the entire organization—from supplier inputs to customer delivery.
 It shows what activities exist and how they contribute to overall profitability.

-Value Stream: A Lean-focused tool that maps the specific flow of materials, information, or services for a particular product or process.
+Value Stream: A lean-focused tool that maps the specific flow of materials, information, or services for a particular product or process.
 It highlights where waste occurs and where efficiency can be improved.

-In simple terms, the value chain shows the “big picture” of value creation, while the value stream zooms in on the operational flow to identify improvement opportunities.
+In simple terms, the value chain shows the big picture of value creation, while the value stream zooms in on the operational flow to identify improvement opportunities.
 Both are complementary: understanding the value chain helps leaders prioritize which value streams to optimize for maximum impact.

 Conclusion